-In 2016/17, more than 1.000 hospital volunteers provided emotional and practical support for staff, patients and parents, as well as bringing some fun to a hospital stay for many children.
-Working across 72 different roles, ranging from play volunteers and befrienders, to information desk volunteers and ward administrators, the GOSH volunteers are recruited and managed by the hospital.
-This year they contributed more than 4,000 hours per week, generously sharing their time, skills and energy with the hospital.
+In 2016/17, more than 1,000 hospital volunteers And our Corporate Partnership Board and fundraising provided emotional and practical support for staff, leadership boards, whose volunteers number nearly patients and parents, as well as bringing some fun 200, raised much-needed funds for a range of projects to a hospital stay for many children.
+Working across across the hospital.
+72 different roles, ranging from play volunteers and befrienders, to information desk volunteers and ward During the last year, the number of our own employees administrators, the GOSH volunteers are recruited and who volunteered increased to more than 70%, a managed by the hospital.
+This year they contributed testament to the level of dedication that the charity's more than 4,000 hours per week, generously sharing staff have to the hospital. their time, skills and energy with the hospital.